mongodb-developer/SocialStats/README.md

 I do my development work locally on my machine.
 * **Git**: I have a local copy of my development git repo.
 The repo stores everything in my app including my hosted html files and my serverless functions.
 * **Tests**: I can run unit tests that test my serverless functions.
-Since I don’t have a way to run Stitch locally on my machine, that’s all I can test.
-I need to push my code to Stitch in order to run manual tests, integration tests, and UI tests.
+Since I don’t have a way to run Realm locally on my machine, that’s all I can test.
+I need to push my code to Realm in order to run manual tests, integration tests, and UI tests.

 ### Moving from Local to Development